AMT Leif Ericson Galactic Cruiser and U.F.O Mystery Ship

 The deck spacing is just about right for 1/500 scale.
 Therefore, the Leif Ericson (and U.F.O.
 Mystery Ship) are in (about) 1/500 scale.

 The model has some floor spacings that may be too tight at 1/500 and some doors (especially in the Scout bay) that seem to be too large for 1/500.
 You could argue that the kit scale is more towards 1/400-ish.
-Regardless, it isn't 1/650 or 1/350.
+Regardless, it isn't 1/650.
+Round2 now lists the scale as 1/500.

 LE related Links